NEVELYNE/evelyne/README.md

 ####Then if I want your changes to merge with those I have loally, I do:-
 5. -git pull origin master

+### Image showing the steps in practice was attached